-Check out our many pages on various areas of the Los Angeles Theatre.
-It's a 1927 design by S. Charles Lee.
+Check out the many pages on various areas of the Los Angeles Theatre on the Los Angeles Theatres site.
+It's a 1931 design by S. Charles Lee.

 When "Crazy Quilt" finally lands in New York it plays (of course) the New Amsterdam.
 We don't see much of the theatre this time around during a big production number -- just a few shots of the audience.
 But at the end of the number we get this view with a bit of the proscenium showing.